In train stations and on board TGV Lyria, this symbol indicates facilities offered to persons with reduced mobility (PRM).

 A "transfer chair" is available on board TGV Lyria.
 It helps you to move around independently to go to the toilets.
 To use this chair, simply ask the train manager.

-Persons with reduced mobility traveling on wheelchairs benefit from the single fare of 38€ on all TGV Lyria international travels and are systematically placed in BUSINESS 1ERE and their escort benefit from the same fare.
+Persons with reduced mobility traveling on wheelchairs benefit from the single fare of 38€ on all TGV Lyria international travels and are systematically placed in STANDARD 1ERE and their escort benefit from the same fare.

 For any other situation of disability (physical, mental, intellectual, sensory, permanent, temporary, whose interaction with various obstacles may prevent its full and effective use of transport on the basis of equality with other travelers), only the companion will benefit from a special rate: 38€ in STANDARD 1ERE and 12€ in STANDARD.